Synopsis

 An intellectual disability (ID) is a condition characterised by limitations in both adaptive behaviour and intellectual functioning.
 Intellectual functioning refers to general mental abilities such as learning, reasoning, and problem-solving, while adaptive behaviour includes social and practical skills like communication and daily activities.

-- Diagnosis Criteria: Having an IQ score typically below 70–75 along with difficulty managing daily life tasks compared to others of the same age.
+- Diagnosis Criteria: Professionals usually look at the IQ score (typically below 70-75) and the person’s ability to manage daily life tasks compared to others their age.

-- The Early Years: Developing the condition during the developmental period, before the age of 18.
+- The Early Years: These conditions originate during the developmental period, which means they appear before the person reaches age 18.

-- Broad Spectrum: Experiencing a range from mild to profound, where some individuals live independently while others require lifelong support.
+- Broad Spectrum: ID is not a one-size-fits-all diagnosis.
+It ranges from mild to profound.
+This means some people live almost entirely independently with minimal help, while others require lifelong, intensive support.

 Why Intellectual Disability Awareness Month Is Observed

-Every March, Intellectual Disability Awareness Month is observed to highlight the barriers people with ID face and to celebrate their contributions to communities.
+Every March, we celebrate Intellectual Disability Awareness Month to highlight the barriers people with ID face and to celebrate their contributions to our communities.
+The observance started decades ago to move people out of isolated, cold institutions back into the warmth of their homes.

-- Policy Change: Advocating for improved healthcare, inclusive housing, and fair employment opportunities.
+- Policy Change: Advocacy organisations use this time to lobby the government for better healthcare, inclusive housing, and fair employment laws.

 Importance of Intellectual Disability Awareness